 To view or change the activation status of risk identifiers, click the Risk Identifiers tab.
+(The following is an image of global risk identifiers.
+For information on local risk identifiers, see Managing Local Risk identifiers on page 39.)

-Figure 16: Editing Risk Identifiers
+Figure 17: Editing Risk Identifiers (Global)